JuttaR/Capstone/README.md

 Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.

 ## 9. Acknowledgements
-Thanks to BMW for believing in my aspiration and determination to tackle this program as a full-time marketeer with hobbyist interest in programming and sponsoring this Udacity Nanodegree in Data Science.
+Thanks to BMW for believing in my aspiration and determination to tackle this Udacity Nanodegree in Data Science program as a full-time marketeer with hobbyist interest in programming.
 It's been truly worth investing the time.
 Thanks to Udacity for creating such a challenging and intense program.
-It went way beyond other online video platforms and broadened and deepened my understanding of Data Science at the same time.
-I've learned a tremendous amount and improved my skills to a whole new level in the process.
+It went way beyond other online learning platforms and broadened and deepened my understanding of Data Science at the same time.
+I've learned a tremendous amount and the program has increased my skills to a whole new level.